guiguan/Uni-Call/README.md

 Alternatively, you can make calls using Alfred's Contacts Feature.
 There will be eight contact actions available for you to choose from in **_Alfred's Contacts Feature_** (under Alfred Preferences > Features > Contacts): [Skype Call](#skype-call), [FaceTime Call](#facetime-call), [Phone Amego Call](#phone-amego-call), [SIP Call](#sip-call), [PushDialer Call](#pushdialer-call), [GrowlVoice Call](#growlvoice-call), [CallTrunk Call](#calltrunk-call), [Fritz!Box Call](#fritzbox-call) and [Dialogue](#dialogue-call).

 ![Integrate Uni-Call with Alfred's Contacts Feature](https://github.com/guiguan/Uni-Call/raw/master/Alfred-Contacts-Feature.png)

+### Call Component

+Each call component represents a method to communicate with your contact.
+For example, Skype Call component enables you to communicate with your contact through Skype.
+Each call component has three potential operating modes: audio call, video call or text.

 ### COMPONENT_CODES